J01100/matrix-calculator/README.md

-to be added:
+I didnt have time to refactor the code, apologies for the mess.

+scratched:
-rewrite all comments
+-rewrite all comments

-add instruction manual to run

-change to frame by frme control system instead of destroying windows. back button on input window
+-change to frame by frame control system instead of destroying windows.

-work matrix addition button
-ask for dimensions
-generate 2 matrices entry
-create Enter button
-output sum matrix

-work matrix transpose button
-ask for dimensions
-create Enter button
-output transposed matrix

-work matrix multiplication button ask for 2 matrix dimensions (the cols on matrix A must be the same as the rows on matrix B) generate 2 matrices entry based on dimensions of matrix a and matrix b create Enter button output product matrix

 known issues:
 computed matrices become 1D lists of strings (may be solved by converting a space seperated string to elements in list)